kanglin-chen/Homeownership/README.md

 # Geographies and Changes in US Homeownership from 1970 to 2020

-  This repository documents the data and scripts for the paper "Geographies and Changes in US Homeownership from 1970 to 2020", submitted to *Sustainable Cities and Society*.
+  This repository documents the data and scripts for the paper "Geographies and Changes in US Homeownership from 1970 to 2020", submitted to *Cities*.
 <br> **Authors:** Kanglin Chen*, Bora Ju, Rockli Kim, S.V.
 Subramanian
 <br> **Contact:** kanglinchen@fas.harvard.edu